ffund/digitaldivide/README.md

 to measure the throughput in each direction.
 The first report will be for uplink rate, and the second report will be for downlink rate.
 You should compare these numbers (and the `ping` results) to the output of the Python script for the household, and make sure that the link characteristics are approximately the same.
 (However, note that for houses with high latency, jitter, and packet loss, the measured link speeds will probably be somewhat lower due to the effect of these impairments on TCP.)

-### Using ATC to model the specified household's netowork characteristics
+### Using ATC to browse the Internet with a specific household's network characteristics

-Follow instructions [here](https://witestlab.poly.edu/blog/2g-tuesdays-emulating-realistic-network-conditions-in-emerging-markets/) to set up the ATC web browsing part of the experiment.
+To use the ATC profile (JSON file) generated by our tool,follow the instructions in [2G Tuesdays: emulating realistic network conditions in emerging markets](https://witestlab.poly.edu/blog/2g-tuesdays-emulating-realistic-network-conditions-in-emerging-markets/) to set up ATC.
+However, before this step:

+> Finally, we'll set up some prepared network profiles.
+Open a third connection to "openvpn", and run:
+>
+> ```
+> cd ~/augmented-traffic-control/utils/
+> bash restore-profiles.sh localhost:8000
+> ```

+you should copy the JSON file(s) generated by the script to the `~/augmented-traffic-control/utils/profiles` directory on the "openvpn" node.
+Then, proceed with the ATC setup instructions.

+In the ATC web UI, you should see your sampled household(s) listed with their house ID:

-Test that you have everything set up correctly by browsing under the provided profiles to check that the internet is being shaped
+Test that you have everything set up correctly by browsing under the provided profiles to check that the internet is being shaped.

-Once finished with that: cd ~/augmented-traffic-control/utils/profiles on an openvpn node

-Add a new file titled (anything).json and copy the contents under "Rspec written to file" and ending with "}" to the new file in profiles.

-run: cd ..

-and then run: bash restore-profiles.sh localhost:8000

-Refresh http://10.8.0.1:8000, and you should see your new profile

-Select that profile, and surf the web on the proxied tab.
-You are now using an internet connection modelled by the sampled household!

-Thank you for participating!
+### Release resources

+When you have finished the experiment, please delete your resources on the GENI Portal to free them for use by other experimenters.

 ## Notes